HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 shall be conducted prior to approval of the Precise SPA Plan.

-PROPOSED MOTION: "Move to approve the Concept ual SPA plan for
+PROPOSED MOTION: "Move to approve the Conceptual SPA Plan for

 Willoughby Park subject to the ten (10) conditions recommended by the